laijuraju/roundUp/README.md

 # Improvements

-I expect to improve 3 different area for this feature.
+I expect to improve 3 different areas for this feature.

-1) Since its based on weekly transaction, I would suggest to use the Spring Batch capability to run as weekly job by the sheduler.
+1) Since it's based on the weekly transaction, I would suggest using the Spring Batch capability to run as a weekly job by the scheduler.
-   In that way we can avoivd the manual trigger of api.
-It will automated completely.
+   In that way, we can avoid the manual triggering of API.
+It will be automated completely.

-2) common idea to calucalet the round up for different currency.
-I did the calcalution based on the pence.
-I did not implement this since it would have taken a significant amount of time and would have primarily similar to the one now.
+2) common idea to calculate the round-up for different currencies.
+I did the calculation based on the pence.
+I did not implement this since it would have taken a significant amount of time and would have been primarily similar to the one now.

-3) Currency excahnge need to be consider in to the account.
+3) Currency exchange need to be considered in the account.
 For example.
-Im planning to travel to Paris and decide to save money in EUR based on the transaction in pound.
-Then that senario might required good curreny conversion mechanisam in place. - Just a thought
+Im planning to travel to Paris and decide to save money in EUR based on the transaction in the pound.
+Then that scenario might require a good currency conversion mechanism in place. - Just a thought